 We have entered into certain agreements and maintain certain plans that may require us to make certain payments and/or provide certain benefits to the executive officers named in the Summary Compensation Table in the event of a termination of employment or a change of control.
-See "-Employment Agreements" below for a description of the severance and change in control arrangements for Dr. Bell, Mr. Keiser, Mr. Sinha, Dr. Mojcik, and Dr. Squinto.
-All five executive officers will only be eligible to receive severance payments if each officer signs a general release of claims.
+See "--Employment Agreements" below for a description of the severance and change in control arrangements for Dr. Bell, Mr. Keiser, Dr. Squinto, Mr. Sinha and Mr. Dubin.
+All five executive officers would only be eligible to receive severance payments if each officer signs a general release of claims.
 The following tables summarize the potential payments to each named executive officer assuming that one of the following events occurs.
-The tables assume that the event occurred on December 31, 2006.
-For purposes of the following tables, involuntary termination means either constructive termination, or good reason termination, or non-renewal, as those terms are defined below.
+The tables assume that the event occurred on December 31, 2007.
+For purposes of the following tables, involuntary termination means constructive termination, or good reason termination, or non-renewal, as those terms are defined below.